appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Server-side-pagination-in-table.md

-* For REST API, the page number can be passed as a query parameter to retrieve the corresponding subset of data, as shown in the URL:
+* For the REST API, the page number can be passed as a query parameter to retrieve the corresponding subset of data, as shown in the URL:

 ```